Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/README.md

 ### [Reports](/Reports)

 In the reports section of this repository information about the individual expectations for the reports and how they should be housed is provided.

+The [**Project Proposal**](./Reports/Project%20Proposal/Project_Proposal_V2.pdf): Is the intial document that defines the problem and the goals of the project.

+The [**Conceptual Design**](./Reports/Conceptual%20Design/Conceptual%20Design%20and%20Planning.pdf): Gives a deeper breakdown of what the problem is, a breakdown of the subsystems of the project, and a projected timeline and budget of the project.

 ### [Documentation](/Documentation)